billqian/capilot/README.md

-# an asp.net core project for demonstrate the Clean Architecture building.
+# an asp.net core project to demonstrate the Clean Architecture building.

 ## Layer/project Description: